Hrisi/3CPS-Three-Pass-Supercompression/README.md

 Hristina Hristova, Gwendal Simon, Stefano Petrangeli, and Vishy Swaminathan. ''**3CPS: A Novel Supercompression for the Delivery of 3D Object Textures**, in ACM Multimedia Systems (MMSys) Conference, 2020.

 It performs a three-pass compression based on DXT1.
 The re-compression step, based on the Maximum Difference Cut, is implemented in the NVIDIA Texture Tools (repository: https://github.com/castano/nvidia-texture-tools).
 A primary feature of NVIDIA Texture Tools is the DXT compression.
-Our solution contributes to the `nvtt` library, optimizing the `CompressorDXT1` functionaly (including functions for performing DXT1 texture compression).
+Our solution contributes to the `nvtt` library, optimizing the `CompressorDXT1` functionality (including functions for performing DXT1 texture compression).

 To install and run our 3CPS solution, you can use the support for building Docker image and running encoding experiments in a Docker container.
 The folder `textures/` contains uncompressed examplar textures.